castdrian/3Down/README.md

 - The latest release of [Decrypt9WIP](https://github.com/d0k3/Decrypt9WIP/releases/latest)
 - The latest release of [Luma3DS](https://github.com/AuroraWright/Luma3DS/releases/latest)
 - A Torrent Client like [Deluge](http://dev.deluge-torrent.org/wiki/Download)
-- The CTRNAND-Transer File corresponding to your 3DS Model, Region and Firmware you want.
+- The CTRNAND-Transfer File corresponding to your 3DS Model, Region and Firmware you want.

 ## N3DS
 **11.2**